 What happens after treatment?

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of completion at our office.
 Your dentist will decide on what type of restoration is necessary to protect your tooth.
 On rare occasions, endodontic patients may experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times at Stow Office Phone Number 330-688-3800 to address your individual situation.
+If a problem does occur, however, we are available at all times at Advanced Care Endodontics Phone Number 330-688-3800 to address your individual situation.

 Is sedation an option for me?